janbodnar/Python-Skolenie/datatypes.md

 (4, 5, 6)
 ```

-## Set
+## Sets

-A set is an unordered collection of data with no duplicate elements.
+A *set* is an unordered collection of data with no duplicate elements.
 A set supports
 operations like union, intersection, or difference; similar as in Mathematics.

 ```python